 Greetings from the Dean's Office.

-I’m somewhat new to U-M myself, having arrived in August 2017.
-I came to Ann Arbor in pursuit of a lifelong dream to move the needle in society.
+I arrived at U-M in 2017 in pursuit of a lifelong dream to move the needle in society.
 There’s no better place than the University of Michigan to make a real impact, a real difference.

 You’ll also be impressed by the breadth and depth of our community’s engagement in the world.
 At SEAS, we have a century-old tradition of engagement, but never before has it been so interdisciplinary, so international, and so diverse.
 We train our students for what they will actually experience in their professional lives as leaders of environmental sustainability.

 You may be surprised to learn that both sustainability and engagement are top priorities for the entire University of Michigan, coming straight from the Office of the President.
 We at U-M want to be literally the world’s best in environment and sustainability.
 We want to lead the change in how universities engage with society.
 And SEAS is poised to set the bar in partnership with the whole U-M campus.

 Finally, if you’re like me, you’ll be amazed by the strength of our community’s passion.
 One and all are fully committed to help create a world that is environmentally sustainable and just.
 It’s what gets each of us out of bed every morning.

 I hope you’ll join us in this mission.
 Go Blue!

 - Born in Iowa, raised in Michigan and Connecticut

 - Earned a bachelor's, master's, and PhD in Earth Sciences